david-why/ti84plusce-prgms/README.md

 You can find them [here](https://github.com/CE-Programming/libraries/releases/latest).

+Special thanks to @mendsley for the wonderful library [tinystl](https://github.com/mendsley/tinystl)!

 ## Compilation
 To compile these programs, you need the CE C Toolchain installed on your computer.